-To amend Article 2 of Chapter 4 of Title 12 of the Official Code of Georgia Annotated, relating to mining and drilling, so as to regulate the exploration and extraction of gas and oil in this state; to provide for definitions; to provide for authority to create an Oil and Gas Board under certain circumstances; to require the promulgation of rules and regulations related to drilling and extraction; to amend provisions relating to drilling permits; to increase the amount of bond security for drilling operations; to provide for authority of local governments; to provide for a severance tax on the extraction of oil and gas; to provide for related matters; to repeal conflicting laws; and for other purposes.
+- 1 To amend Article 2 of Chapter 4 of Title 12 of the Official Code of Georgia Annotated, - 2 relating to mining and drilling, so as to regulate the exploration and extraction of gas and oil - 3 in this state; to provide for a definition; to provide for authority to create an Oil and Gas - 4 Board under certain circumstances; to require the promulgation of rules and regulations - 5 related to drilling and extraction; to amend provisions relating to drilling permits; to increase - 6 the amount of bond security for drilling operations; to provide for authority of local - 7 governments; to impose a severance tax on the extraction of oil and gas; to provide for - 8 related matters; to repeal conflicting laws; and for other purposes.

-BE IT ENACTED BY THE GENERAL ASSEMBLY OF GEORGIA:
+9 BE IT ENACTED BY THE GENERAL ASSEMBLY OF GEORGIA:

-SECTION 1.
+10 SECTION 1.

-Article 2 of Chapter 4 of Title 12 of the Official Code of Georgia Annotated, relating to mining and drilling, is amended by revising Part 2, relating to deep drilling for oil, gas, and other minerals, as follows:

-14 "Part 2

-This part shall be known and may be cited as the 'Oil and Gas and Deep Drilling Act of 1975.'
+- 11 Article 2 of Chapter 4 of Title 12 of the Official Code of Georgia Annotated, relating to - mining and drilling, is amended by revising Part 2, relating to deep drilling for oil, gas, and - 13 other minerals, as follows: - 14 "Part 2 - 15 12-4-40. - 16 This part shall be known and may be cited as the 'Oil and Gas and Deep Drilling Act - 17 of 1975.' - 18 12-4-41. - 19 The General Assembly finds and declares that its duty to protect the health, safety, and - welfare of the citizens of this state requires that adequate protection of underground fresh - 21 water supplies be assured in any drilling operation which may penetrate through any - stratum which contains fresh water.
+This duty further requires that adequate protection be - assured in any drilling or the use of such drilled wells in certain other environmentally

-The General Assembly finds and declares that its duty to protect the health, safety, and welfare of the citizens of this state requires that adequate protection of underground fresh water supplies be assured in any drilling operation which may penetrate through any stratum which contains fresh water.
-This duty further requires that adequate protection be assured in any drilling or the use of such drilled wells in certain other environmentally sensitive areas or in other circumstances where the result of such drilling and use may endanger the health, safety, and welfare of the citizens of this state.
-It is not the policy of the General Assembly to regulate the drilling of shallow exploration or engineering holes except in such environmentally sensitive areas as defined in this part.
-The General Assembly further finds and declares that, with the current energy shortage which this state and nation face, it must encourage oil and gas exploration to identify new sources of energy, but not should not occur at the expense of our important natural resources such as residential, municipal, and industrial supplies of fresh water.
-The General Assembly further finds and declares that it should continue to encourage oil and gas exploration.
-The General Assembly further finds and declares that with an increase in oil exploration, it must provide assurances to persons engaging in such exploration that adequate safeguards regarding results of exploration will remain privileged information for a specified time.
-The General Assembly further finds and declares that it is in the public interest to obtain, protect, and disseminate all possible geologic information associated with drilling operations in order to further the purposes of future energy related research.
+24 sensitive areas or in other circumstances where the result of such drilling and use may 25 endanger the health, safety, and welfare of the citizens of this state.
+It is not the policy of 26 the General Assembly to regulate the drilling of shallow exploration or engineering holes 27 except in such environmentally sensitive areas as defined in this part.
+The General Assembly further finds and declares that, with the current energy shortage which this state 28 29 and nation face, it must encourage oil and gas exploration to identify new sources of 30 energy, but not should not occur at the expense of our important natural resources such as residential, municipal, and industrial supplies of fresh water.
+The General Assembly 31 32 further finds and declares that with an increase in oil exploration, it must provide assurances to persons engaging in such exploration that adequate safeguards regarding 33 34 results of exploration will remain privileged information for a specified time.
+The General 35 Assembly further finds and declares that it is in the public interest to obtain, protect, and disseminate all possible geologic information associated with drilling operations in order 36 37 to further the purposes of future energy related research.